datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-rest.rst

        ..
 WARNING::

-          Any responses with status codes listed here are discarded with no traces to be found, making it next to impossible to audit the pipe.
+          Any response with status codes listed here will be discarded with no traces to be found, making it next to impossible to audit the pipe.

      -